43North competition is returning to Shea's Oct. 28

 Now it has a date: Oct.
 28 at Shea's Buffalo Theatre.

-43North will start accepting applications for the competition today, said president Colleen Heidinger.
+43North started accepting applications for the competition on Wednesday, said president Colleen Heidinger.

 The nonprofit pulled the plug on last year's event amid the pandemic.
 But with business restrictions going away, vaccination rates rising and Shea's preparing to host shows again, 43North felt the timing was right for the seventh edition of its competition.